MEV1N/CODE-A-POOKALAM-2025-COMPETITION/README.md

 ### Description
 My digital Pookalam is a stunning web-based recreation of traditional Kerala floral art combined with the iconic Theyyam cultural heritage, built using React, TypeScript, and modern web technologies.
 This project beautifully merges the geometric precision of Pookalam designs with the mystical essence of Theyyam, creating a unique digital tribute to Kerala's rich cultural traditions.

 The design features intricate concentric patterns with alternating colored triangular borders, decorative geometric overlays, and a central Theyyam face that represents the divine performer from Kerala's traditional ritual art form.
-Using SVG graphics and React components, the Pookalam showcases layered circular patterns with vibrant colors including traditional reds, yellows, greens, and maroons that are characteristic of both Pookalam and Theyyam art forms.
+Using SVG graphics and React components, the Pookalam showcases layered circular patterns with a warm autumn color palette featuring deep maroons, golden yellows, rust oranges, and vermilion reds that are characteristic of both Pookalam and Theyyam art forms.

 ### Design Elements
-- **Outer Border**: 32 alternating red and yellow triangular petals forming the outermost ring
+- **Outer Border**: 32 alternating Golden Yellow and Rust Orange triangular petals forming the outermost ring
-- **Secondary Layer**: 24 triangular patterns in red and yellow creating depth
+- **Secondary Layer**: Decorative scallop petals in rich Vermilion creating depth and texture
+- **Diamond Pattern**: Alternating Cream and Orange diamond shapes in the middle layer
+- **Inner Circle**: Ochre Yellow central circle with intricate detailing
-- **Decorative Rings**: Maroon and cream colored circular bands
+- **Decorative Rings**: Mahogany colored circular bands providing structural definition
-- **Geometric Overlays**: Rotating rectangular patterns with transparency effects
+- **Geometric Overlays**: Rotating rectangular patterns in Rust Orange and Golden Yellow with transparency effects
-- **Central Theyyam**: Traditional Theyyam face with detailed eyes, nose, and decorative elements
+- **Central Theyyam**: Traditional Theyyam face with detailed eyes, nose, and decorative elements in Mahogany and Cream
-- **Floral Accents**: 28 small decorative flowers arranged in a circular pattern
+- **Floral Accents**: 28 small decorative flowers in Vermilion and Golden Yellow arranged in a circular pattern
+- **Background**: Deep Dark Maroon providing rich contrast and traditional aesthetic

 ### Preview
 ![My Pookalam](image.png)